jaspector

 Contact Mona City at (435) 623-4913 for inspector hours and availability.

-Typical inspection sequence: Standard Utah residential sequence (footing, framing, rough-in trades, insulation, final) applies.
+Typical sequence: Standard Utah residential sequence (footing, framing, rough-in trades, insulation, final) applies.
 Confirm with the city.

-Do I need a building permit in Mona, UT?
+01 Do I need a building permit in Mona, UT?

 Mona City requires a building permit for new single-family homes and commercial structures.
 For accessory structures (sheds, garages, and other outbuildings), Mona City requires an Accessory Building Permit for structures exceeding 400 square feet (higher than the statewide IRC default of 200 square feet).
 Structures 400 square feet and under do not require an accessory building permit.
 Basement finish work and accessory dwelling units (ADUs) also require separate applications.

-How much does a building permit cost in Mona, UT?
+02 How much does a building permit cost in Mona, UT?

+Building permit fees in Mona, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not confirmed from publicly available sources (contact Mona City for current fees).

-How do I apply for a building permit in Mona, UT?
+03 How do I apply for a building permit in Mona, UT?

-1. Contact Mona City at (435) 623-4913 to confirm which permit is required for the project and to obtain the applicable application form.
+To apply for a building permit in Mona, UT, follow these steps: 1.
+Contact Mona City at (435) 623-4913 to confirm which permit is required for the project and to obtain the applicable application form.
 2. For accessory structures (sheds, garages, outbuildings) exceeding 400 square feet, obtain the Accessory Building Permit Application.
 3. Prepare required plans and documents (site plan, building plans, etc.) as specified in the Accessory Building Permit Requirements document.
 4. Submit the completed application and all required plans/documents to the Planning and Zoning Commission secretary (Lori Henrie) at least 2 weeks before the next Planning and Zoning Commission meeting to place the item on the agenda.
 5. The Planning and Zoning Commission meets on the first Wednesday of each month at 7:30 PM in the City Council Room at 20 West Center Street, Mona, UT.
 6. Contact the secretary at least 1 week prior to the meeting (in addition to the 2-week plan submission deadline for inspections).
 7. Attend the Planning and Zoning Commission meeting if required or requested.
 8. The Planning and Zoning Commission reviews the application and makes a recommendation to the City Council.
 9. The City Council issues the permit upon approval.
 10. Pay applicable permit fees.
 11. Post the permit on-site and schedule required inspections with the city.
 12. Obtain final inspection and certificate of occupancy before occupying any new structure.

-How long does it take to get a building permit in Mona, UT?
+04 How long does it take to get a building permit in Mona, UT?

-What work is exempt from building permits in Mona, UT?
+05 What work is exempt from building permits in Mona, UT?

-How do I schedule a building inspection in Mona, UT?
+06 How do I schedule a building inspection in Mona, UT?

-Other cities in Juab County
+Other jurisdictions in Juab County.

-View all Juab County jurisdictions →
+All Juab County jurisdictions →